Dileep To Get A Makeover For Nadhirshah Movie?

 start rolling immediately after the actor completes his current

 commitments.
-The team is yet to finalise the female lead, rest of
+The team is yet to finalise the female lead and rest

-the star cast, and technical crew of the movie.
+of the star cast of the movie.

 Nadhirshah had made his directorial debut with